-Do not attempt to operate this equipment if there is evidence of shipping damage or you suspect the unit is damaged.
-Damaged equipment may present additional hazards to you.
+Do not attempt to operate this equipment if there is evidence of shipping damage or suspect the unit is damaged.
+Damaged equipment may present additional personal hazards.
 Contact Newport technical support for advice before attempting to plug in and operate damaged equipment.